topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 <br/><br/><br/><br/>

 # 2. Setting Host Environment
-This chapter provides instructions on how to set up the host PC environment, with separate guides for setting up on Windows PC and Ubuntu PC.
+This chapter provides instructions on how to set up the host PC environment, with separate guides for Windows and Ubuntu.
 </br><br/><br/>

 ## 2.1 Windows Environment
-This document provides instructions on how to set up WSL (Windows Subsystem for Linux) to use Linux on a Windows PC.
+This document describes how to set up Windows Subsystem for Linux (WSL) to use Linux on a Windows PC.
-Since TOPST D3 Linux SDK is based on the Yocto Project, Linux version of TOPST D3 SDK follows the Yocto project.
+The D3-G Linux SDK is based on the Yocto Project, so Linux version of D3-G SDK follows the Yocto project.
-You can install another version of Linux, but in this document, TOPST D3 Linux SDK is described based on Ubuntu 22.04.
+You can install another version of Linux, but this document describes, the D3-G Linux SDK based on Ubuntu 22.04.
-If the host OS is Ubuntu, please proceed to Section 2.2.
+If your host OS is Ubuntu, proceed to Chapter 2.2.

 </br><br/>